-AMENIA, N.Y. – Google this week ended a plan to remove tracking cookies from its popular Chrome browser after four years of delays and disagreements with marketers and advertising agencies.
+AMENIA, N.Y. – Google this summer ended a plan to remove tracking cookies from its popular Chrome browser after four years of delays and disagreements with marketers and advertising agencies.
 The search giant is giving people more choice in how their personal data are collected and used by advertisers.

 Google’s decision to keep cookies in Chrome comes after multiple troubles as digital-advertising businesses and authorities objected to the plan and proposed replacements.
 A tracking, or third-party, cookie helps advertisers to target and retarget consumers as they visit different websites.